open-telemetry/opentelemetry-specification/specification/metrics/api.md

 callback function reports the absolute value of the counter.
 To determine the reported rate the counter is changing, the difference between successive measurements is used.

-The callback function SHOULD NOT take indefinite amount of time.
-If multiple independent SDKs coexist in a running process, they MUST invoke the callback function(s) independently.

 [OpenTelemetry API](../overview.md#api) authors MAY decide what is the idiomatic approach.
 Here are some examples: